teamwecamp/weCamp/README.md

 * Open the dummydata.sql copy and paste the contents into a new SQL query.

-* In the table "camp" go to the sponsored column and change a couple camps to TRUE so they will show on the homepage.
+* In the table "camp" go to the "sponsored" column and change a couple camps to TRUE so they will show on the homepage.

 ## Development Setup Instructions